2019 Annual Meeting & Board of Director Elections: Districts 1 & 3 call for election and candidacy

 (b) To be eligible to become or remain Director, the person shall: (i) be a member of the Cooperative; (ii) receive electric service from the Cooperative at his or her “main home;” (iii) be able to actively participate in the management of the business and affairs of the Cooperative; (iv) not be employed by, substantially financially interested in, or represent the interests of a business in competition with the Cooperative; and (v) become NRECA certified as a director through course attendance within five (5) years of the election or appointment as a Director.

-In the event of a contested election, mail-in ballots must be postmarked no later than Tuesday, April 16, 2019.
-The deadline for mail-in ballots to be returned to Mountain Parks Electric is Friday, April 26, 2019.
+In the event of a contested election, the mail-in ballot deadline is Friday, April 26, 2019.

 MPE Bylaws ARTICLE IV, Section 1: Board Members’ General Powers